EyeShield-0/Simple-Banking-System/README.md

 # Simple-Banking-System
-A Java system made using JavaFx
+A Java system made using JavaFx.

 Developed by